imoore76/ldlm/client/README.md

 ### Unlock
-`Unlock()` unlocks the specified lock and stops any lock refresh job that may be associated with the lock.
+`Unlock()` unlocks the specified lock and stops any lock renew job that may be associated with the lock.
 It must be passed the key that was issued when the lock was acquired.
 Using a different key will result in an error returned from LDLM.
 Since an `Unlock()` method is available on `Lock` objects returned by the client, calling this directly should not be needed.

 `Unlock()` accepts the following arguments.